tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 ### Okay, how about now

-So, again, `CachedThreadPool` is able to re-use threads across instances of our `AsyncHello` class.
+So, again, `CachedThreadPool` can re-use threads across instances of our `AsyncHello` class.
 But if we re-read the class's description, we know that threads are crated "as needed."

 > New threads are created as needed, existing threads are reused, (...)

-We've found we don't need threads with `await` because we are blocked from doing more work in our REPL and cannot spawn more.
-We also found that `async` follows the `gen_stage` patten and processes multiple requests one at time via a queue (when working with the same instance).
+We've found we don't need multiple threads with `await` because we are blocked from doing more work in our REPL and cannot spawn more.
+We also found that `async` follows the `gen_stage` patten and processes multiple requests one at a time via a queue (when working with the same instance).

-We've now seen that a single call to a new `async` class reused the thread.
-Since we weren't doing any other work that makes sense, the thread was running unused.
-What if we run _multiple_ new `async` instances?
-Since it's `async` we should be able to request them multiple times view our REPL and since each request goes to a new instance, their queue should all be one and immediately want to work.
+We've now seen that a single call to a new `async` class can reuse the thread.
+Since we weren't doing any other work, that makes sense; the thread was running unused and was available for our `new-async` command.
+What if we run _multiple_ `new-async` commands?
+Since it's `async` we should be able to request them multiple times view our REPL and since each request goes to a new instance, there is no waiting in the queue.

 ```markup
 > new-async